Plimmerton railway station: History

 The rail corridor through Plimmerton was built by the Wellington and Manawatu Railway Company (WMR).
 The line reached Plimmerton in 1885 and proved to be a very popular beach destination for weekend visitors from Wellington who would ride the train to Plimmerton to "take the waters".

+THe WMR built Plimmerton House a two-story boarding house behind the station in the 1890s to entice visitors there (see photo).

 The original station building constructed in 1885 was on the west side of the line, and was replaced with the current station in 1940 when double tracking was completed.
 There were also several other tracks and a goods shed.
 For many years, the new station also served as a venue for the community.
 The station was staffed until 1989 and still houses a control panel used for access for Mainline Steam's trains and other rail operations.

 The station building was identified as being of special importance under the Village Strategy Plan put together by the Plimmerton Residents' Association (PRA) as a part of Porirua City Council's Village Planning Programme.